Helmut Koester: Life

 Koester was an ordained minister of the Lutheran Church.
 In 1953, he married Gisela Harrassowitz, with whom he had four children, named Reinhild, Almut, Ulrich, and Heiko.
 He had three grandchildren including Christopher, Lukas, and Alexander.
 He died on January 1, 2016, at the age of 89.

 Work

 In his dissertation (published as Synoptische Überlieferung bei den Apostolischen Vätern, i.e. "Synoptic Tradition in the Apostolic Fathers"), Koester was able to demonstrate that much material in the so-called Apostolic Fathers that parallels elements in the Synoptic Gospels need not necessarily reflect dependence upon the written form of the Synoptics known to us.
 This was an extremely significant observation, and one with which all subsequent scholarship on early Christian gospel traditions would have to reckon.
 Among his numerous subsequent publications, his two-volume Introduction to the New Testament has become a standard reference work.
 Koester views the narratives of Jesus' virgin birth as having roots in Hellenistic mythology.

-Controversy

-Koester was alleged by Elaine Pagels to have sexually harassed her.